tungchui/poe2-tree/README.md

 ## Finding new sources

-If you found a new source that is not listed here, please open an issue with the link to the video or screenshot.
+If you found a new source that is not listed on this README as mapped or is up for mapping on the issues, please open an issue with the link to the video or screenshot.

 ## Transcribing nodes